npmldabook/Stat3119/README.md

 *  Latin square design,
 *  Random and fixed effect models
 *  Analysis of covariance.
+*  other more advance design topics if time allows
+## This class has a focus on applications: The learning outcome include
+1. Learn the main methods of experiment design
+2. Design your own experiment to gather data to answer your research questions
+3. Apply the appropriate models and techniques to analyze and interpret experiment data

 ### Prerequisite: STAT 2118 (STAT 2118.
 Regression Analysis.)

 Textbook: